Sydney Wind Symphony

-The wind band has been known as the City of Sydney Youth Concert Band, City of Sydney Bicentennial Concert Band, The City of Sydney Concert Band, City of Sydney Wind Ensemble and is now known as Sydney Wind Symphony, one of the leading amateur wind ensembles in the Sydney metropolitan region.
+Sydney Wind Symphony (SWS) is one of the leading amateur wind ensembles in the Sydney metropolitan region.
+It is the successor of various incarnations of the City of Sydney band formed from 1985 onwards – City of Sydney Youth Concert Band, City of Sydney Bicentennial Concert Band, The City of Sydney Concert Band, and City of Sydney Wind Ensemble.

 History

+City of Sydney Youth Festival Concert Band

-In 1984, Victor Grieve approached the Sydney City Council with a view to forming a Youth Band to celebrate the International Year of Youth, under the patronage and sponsorship of the City Council.
+In 1984, Victor Grieve approached the Sydney City Council with a view to forming a Youth Band to celebrate the International Youth Year, under the patronage and sponsorship of the City Council.
 The City of Sydney Youth Concert Band was formed in February of that year, 65 players being selected from the Sydney Metropolitan area.
 During 1984 the band performed with great distinction performing at the Sydney Town Hall and the Sydney Opera House.

+City of Sydney Bicentennial Concert Band

-With the support of the Sydney Council it was agreed that the band should continue on at the end of International Year of Youth as the "City of Sydney Bicentennial Concert Band".
+In 1986, having forged a unique link to the City of Sydney and patronage of the Lord Mayor of Sydney, Victor Grieve sought and was given approval by the Sydney Council that the band should continue on at the end of International Year of Youth as the "City of Sydney Bicentennial Concert Band" with the aim of performing for events leading up to Australia's 200th birthday.
 New auditions were held, and from 350 applicants, 70 players were selected.
 The group have given many concerts, including Sydney Town Hall, the Sydney Opera House, Darling Harbour and all over the state of New South Wales.
 The objectives or aim of the band were to give public performances in the months leading up to and during Bicentennial Year (1988).
 The band was proud to visit the sister city of Portsmouth, England in 1987 and to take part in the British Celebrations commemorating the sailing of the First Fleet to Australia in 1787 and performed with distinction in the presence of Her Majesty the Queen and the Duke of Edinburgh, as part of a hectic two week tour of the United Kingdom and France.
 The Band also travelled to sister city San Francisco (USA), Calgary (Canada) and Nagoya (Japan).